aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

   - Swarm connectivity to other nearby Smart DAQ devices for experimental data redundancy and sharing (IoE - Internet of Everything).

 **Smart DAQ setup and configuration**
-- Multi environment smart DAQ manager coded in QT6 (Android, Windows, Lunux,...)  for setup and configuration of individual smart DAQ devices to each specimen or sample.
+- Multi environment smart DAQ manager coded in QT6 (Android, Windows, Lunux,...)  for setup and configuration of individual smart DAQ devices to each specimen or sample (using RFID NFC technolgies).
 - Ability to define a policy of experimental expected/ possible warnings.

 **Experimental Data Media Manager**